foglar/nix-config/README.md

 > [!NOTE]
 > This configuration will work fine even without SOPS configuration, if you don't need it justs ignore it.

-- for more information about SOPS and NixOS look at [Vimjoyer's](https://www.youtube.com/@vimjoyer/featured) [video on youtube](https://www.youtube.com/watch?v=G5f6GC7SnhU) or in [sops-nix repository](https://github.com/Mic92/sops-nix)
+- For more information about SOPS and NixOS look at [Vimjoyer's](https://www.youtube.com/@vimjoyer/featured) [video on youtube](https://www.youtube.com/watch?v=G5f6GC7SnhU) or in [sops-nix repository](https://github.com/Mic92/sops-nix)

 ### Yubikey

-- setup your Yubikey to work with current user
+- Setup your Yubikey to work with current user.
-- change your Yubikey ID in [yubikey.nix](./nixos/system/packages/yubikey.nix) or in [sops.nix](./nixos/system/packages/sops/sops.nix), you can add multiple IDs.
+- Change your Yubikey ID in [yubikey.nix](./nixos/system/packages/yubikey.nix) or in [sops.nix](./nixos/system/packages/sops/sops.nix), you can add multiple IDs.
 - If you have multiple Yubikeys, run this for each of them.

 ```bash